Causes and risk factors

 Ocular adnexal lymphoma

+A report from the National Cancer Institute, Aviano, Italy, notes an association between infection with Chlamydia psittaci and ocular adnexal lymphoma.
 The infection was found to be highly specific and does not reflect a subclinical infection widespread among the general population.

 Are you a Doctor, Pharmacist, PA or a Nurse?